+448702191000 info@jumptrademarks.com

 Regional intellectual property offices provide centralised searching for multiple countries.
 The African Regional Intellectual Property Organization (ARIPO) covers 19 African states, while the Organisation Africaine de la Propriété Intellectuelle (OAPI) serves 17 French-speaking African countries.
 Similar regional systems exist for other parts of the world.

 For countries outside the Madrid System, direct searches through national offices become necessary.
 Brazil, Canada, and several other major economies maintain their own systems with unique search interfaces and requirements.
-Some countries offer English-language search options, while others require searches in the local language, adding complexity to the process.
+Some countries offer English language search options, while others require searches in the local language, adding complexity to the process.

 How do you perform a European Trademark Search effectively? #